-Howard University will schedule a hearing within thirty (30) days of the student's Emergency Action Suspension.
-Once the hearing date has been set, the Associate Vice President of Student Affairs & Dean of Students will provide the student with a written notice specifying the reason for the Emergency Action Suspension as well as the date, time and place of the hearing.
+Howard University will schedule a hearing within thirty (30) calendar days of the student's Emergency Action Suspension.
+Once the hearing date has been set, the Associate Vice President for Student Affairs will provide the student with a written notice specifying the reason for the Emergency Action Suspension as well as the date, time, and place of the hearing.

-After being duly notified of the scheduled disciplinary hearing, if the charged student is unable to appear due to incarceration or incapacitation, the student may submit a written request to the Associate Vice President of Student Affairs & Dean of Students asking that the disciplinary hearing be postponed and rescheduled for a later date when he or she is able to appear, even if that date is after the conclusion of the criminal proceedings.
+After being duly notified of the scheduled disciplinary hearing, if the charged student is unable to appear due to incarceration or incapacitation, the student may submit a written request to the Associate Vice President for Student Affairs asking that the disciplinary hearing be postponed and rescheduled for a later date when he or she is able to appear, even if that date is after the conclusion of the criminal proceedings.
 Please note that a student may be suspended or expelled prior to the final resolution of their criminal matter.

 At all times, the student has an affirmative duty to notify the University of any status changes in their criminal matter.
-At a minimum, students are required to provide a written update to the Associate Vice President of Student Affairs & Dean of Students every three (3) months.
+At a minimum, students are required to provide a written update to the Associate Vice President for Student Affairs every three (3) months.
 If a student fails to provide such notice or fails to communicate with the University within this time frame, the University will take measures to move for the student's permanent expulsion.